Angiogram Procedure

 You will start the actual procedure by lying down on an X-ray table.

 To begin with, your doctor will precisely feed a catheter (which is a thin and flexible tube) into one of your arteries through an incision in either your groin or wrist.
-Once this is in place, the doctor will then move the X-ray machine into position to begin capturing images.
-During the procedure you may be given a sedative through an IV and will most likely be quite sleepy for the duration, although still able to follow instructions.
+Once this is in place, the doctor will move the X-ray machine into position to capture X-ray images.
+During the procedure, you may be given a sedative through an IV and will most likely be quite sleepy for the duration, although still able to follow instructions.
+Some patients may notice a lump on the wrist after the angiogram; this is usually a minor side effect and resolves quickly.

-Dye is then injected through the catheter which gives the X-ray machine something to focus on.
-That part of the procedure is known as an arteriogram and is crucial in allowing your doctor to see into your arteries clearly.
+Dye is injected through the catheter, which gives the X-ray machine something to focus on.
+That part of the procedure is known as an arteriogram and is crucial in allowing your doctor to see into the arteries of the heart.

 Usage of Contrast Dye In Angiogram

 As we mentioned above, an angiogram procedure uses contrast dye in your blood vessels.
-Without the dye it can be difficult to see your blood vessels so by adding it, the doctor can better see their location and current condition on the X-ray scans.
-If you have any concerns about contrast dye, it’s best to discuss them with your doctor beforehand.
+Without the dye, it can be difficult to see your blood vessels, so by adding it, the doctor can better see their location and current condition on the X-ray scans.
+If you have any concerns about contrast dye, discussing them with your doctor beforehand is best.

 How To Prepare For An Angiogram Test?